ma2010ma/HTML-CSS-JS-Calculator/README.md

 - Display length is automatically limited based on screen width
 - Decimal numbers are limited to 8 digits after the decimal point

+  ### Technologies Used:

+  - HTML5
+  - CSS3
+  - JavaScript (Vanilla JS)

 ## Preview
 [![Calculator Screenshot](screenshot.png)](screenshot.png)

+## About

+Created by Manuel Amberger, a student at a technical high school (HTL) in austria.